JohnKendrick/PDielec/Sphinx/software.rst

    The 3D Viewer Tab

 As well as being able to change the phonon mode being analysed.
 The colours and many settings in the visualiser can be adjusted from the settings tab.
+There are also options to save the view as a png file or as an mp3 animation.  *Save as cif* results in all the geometries used to show the phonon animation being written out as a cif file.

 Fitter Tab